Xushuolin/STDFormer/index.md

 title:  STDFormer
 ---

-# STDFormer: Spatio-Temporal Disentanglement for 3D Human Mesh Recovery from Monocular Videos with Transformer
+# Spatio-Temporal Disentanglement for 3D Human Mesh Recovery from Monocular Videos with Transformer

 ## This our project [Code](https://github.com/STDFormer-3D-Human-Mesh-Recovery/STDFormer)